davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

               // code to run when thread resolved() in 3rd try });
             .catch(function (errorFromThread) {
-              // code to run when thread rejected()
+              // code to run when thread rejected() the 3rd and final time })
-            })
         })
     })